Lifeyo

 LIFEYO is a website hosting company founded in Newport Beach, CA. Lifeyo allows users to make websites without using HTML or managing a hosting account.

-Lifeyo competes with other website builders such as Yola, Jimdo, Webs, Weebly, and Wix.
+Lifeyo competes with other website builders such as Yola, Duda, Jimdo, Framer, Webs, Weebly, Site.pro and Wix.

 Features

 Lifeyo offers templates that allow users to get started building their website quickly.
 Users can choose from different website types (business, personal, portfolio, and blogging) that provide a starting point with placeholder content.
 The WYSIWYG website builder allows users to customize website pages in a visual manner that does not require any HTML coding expertise.
 Users of Lifeyo can build websites using the blogging interface and photo gallery features.
 A feature that was unique to Lifeyo is the ability to collaborate on a website with multiple editors.
 The service is free and does not apply ads on websites created by users.
 For a fee the company offers an upgrade to a domain name.